Lake Mojave: Inflow

-The Mojave River is the principal river reaching the Lake Mojave basin.
+The Mojave River is the principal river reaching the Lake Mojave basin, and the principal river of the Mojave Desert.
+Presently, a number of springs on the western side of the Lake Mojave basin form small waterbodies.
+The total watershed area is about 11860 km2.

-Most water of the Mojave River ultimately comes from the San Bernardino Mountains, 125 mi southwest.
+Most water of the Mojave River ultimately comes from the San Bernardino Mountains, 125 mi southwest, where precipitation reaches 840 mm per year.
 Precipitation increased in response to southward shifts of the polar jet stream; this and floods probably contributed to the formation of Lake Mojave.

 The Mojave River flows into the Mojave Desert since about 2–1.5 million years ago, when its previous southward course was blocked by the uplift of the Transverse Ranges.
 The Mojave River did not always end in Lake Mojave; at other points of its history it reached Lake Harper, Lake Manix, the Cronese Lakes and Lake Manly.
 Lake Mojave was reached about 20,000 years before present by water overflowing from Lake Manix.
 Compared to today, water flow would have to be at least ten times higher to allow for the formation of Lake Mojave.

 Outflow

-A bedrocklined channel extends from a bay on the northern side of Silver Lake and forms the outlet of Lake Mojave.
+A bedrock-lined channel extends from a bay on the northern side of Silver Lake and forms the outlet of Lake Mojave.
 It is at times less than 10 ft wide.
 The channel terminates into Dry Lake playa, 3 mi away.
-This spillway stabilized the levels of Lake Mojave during the late Pleistocene.
+This spillway stabilized the levels of Lake Mojave during the late Pleistocene, although erosion of the spillway caused a gradual decline in water levels.

 It was once thought that overflow from Lake Mojave was nourishing a freshwater Lake Dumont, but later ostracod research indicated that that area was groundwater-supported wetland.
 Water from Lake Mojave eventually reached the Amargosa River and Death Valley.

 In 1916-1917 the outlet channel was deepened in order to lower water levels.
 Before that, the floor of the channel had an elevation of 940,7 ft.